djpohly/dwl/README.md

 ## Building dwl

-dwl has only two dependencies: wlroots and wayland-protocols.
+dwl has only two dependencies: `wlroots` and `wayland-protocols`.

 Simply install these (and their `-devel` versions if your distro has separate development packages) and run `make`.
 If you wish to build against a Git version of wlroots, check out the [wlroots-next branch](https://github.com/djpohly/dwl/tree/wlroots-next).

 To enable XWayland, you should also install xorg-xwayland and uncomment its flag in `config.mk`.